Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 The optimized timing also established a measurable cycle period and duty cycle, enabling more structured testing and future simulation comparisons.

-## 3D-Printed Brackets and Anti-Overfold Fins
+## 3D Printed Brackets and Anti Overfold Fins

 Mechanical issues in earlier prototypes originated from servo misalignment, hinge stress, and the panels folding back into themselves during aggressive actuation.
-To address these issues, the team introduced custom PLA 3D-printed brackets.
+To address these issues, the team introduced custom PLA 3D printed brackets.
 These served three key functions:

 1. Improved Servo Alignment:
 The brackets provided consistent mounting geometry, allowing servos to apply torque efficiently without twisting or shearing the laminated body.
 This resulted in smoother lifting and more predictable hinge rotation.